Task-Robust Model-Agnostic Meta-Learning

-The min-max problem in \eqref{top-maxi} is equivalent to the problem of finding the $w^{\ast}$ that minimizes the worst-case performance over all possible distributions of tasks, since the worst-case distributions will occur at the extreme points of the probability simplex.
+where $\alpha$ is the inner update step size and $\hat{f}_{i,j}(\cdot, D^{\text{test}}_{i,j}) = \frac{1}{J} \sum_{(x,y) \in D^{\text{test}}_{i,j}} \ell(h_w(x), y)$ is the sample-average approximation of $f_{i,j}(\cdot)$ using the $J$ samples in $D^{\text{test}}_{i,j}$, and likewise for $\nabla \hat{f}_{i,j}(\cdot, D^{\text{train}}_{i,j})$.
+As referred to in the introduction, the solution of \eqref{typical_meta_sample_avg} may perform arbitrarily poorly on tasks that differ significantly from the average task instance, which is especially problematic if tasks similar to those become more prevalent at meta-test time due to a distributional shift.
+Thus, we propose to treat all $n$ meta-training tasks equally by minimizing the maximum task empirical average meta-loss $\hat{F}_i(w)$: Problem \eqref{top-maxi_emp} is equivalent to the problem of finding the $w^{\ast}$ that minimizes the worst-case meta-learning performance over all distributions of the $n$ tasks, since the worst-case distributions will occur at the extreme points of the probability simplex in $n$ dimensions.
 We write this relaxed problem as

-where $p_i$ is the probability associated with task $i$, the vector $p\in \mathbb{R}^m$ is the concatenation of probabilities $p_1,\dots, p_m$, and $\Delta$ is the standard simplex in $\mathbb{R}^m$, i.e., $\Delta = \{ p \in \mathbb{R}^m_+ \!\mid\! \sum_{i=1}^m p_i \!=\!
+where $p_i$ is the probability associated with task $i$, the vector $p = (p_1,\dots, p_n)$ is the concatenation of probabilities, and $\Delta_n = \{ p \in \mathbb{R}^n_+ \!\mid\! \sum_{i=1}^n p_i \!=\!
 1\}$.
-By optimizing worst-case performance, the formulation in \eqref{top-relaxed} also encourages a fair solution $w^\ast$.
-Instead of being allowed to disregard performance on some tasks, any algorithm that solves \eqref{top-relaxed} must try to perform reasonably well on all of them.
-Indeed, as \citet{duchi2016statistics} observed, the min-max formulation implicitly regularizes the variance of the losses $f_i (w - \alpha \nabla f_i(w))$, meaning that the training procedure tries to produce a model that performs similarly on all tasks.
-Such a model aligns with the objective of \say{good intent fairness} proposed in \citet{mohri2019agnostic}.
+Note that \eqref{top-relaxed} may be hard to solve if $n$ is very large, and in many applications, $m$ is indeed very large.
+However, $n$ need not be, as tasks may be defined to encompass many similar task instances.
+We provide experiments for this case in Section~\ref{section:experiments}.

-In addition to replacing the expectation over a particular distribution with a maximization over all possible distributions of tasks, we also reorder the expectations implicit in the MAML objective \eqref{typical_meta}.
-Note that $\nabla f_i(w)$ is an expectation over many data points, thus it is intractable to compute exactly, so instead we must approximate it using a finite number of samples - perhaps as few as 1 or 5 for few-shot learning - at test time.
-Thus, it makes sense to optimize the expectation over the drawn samples of the function value after taking one step of \textit{stochastic} gradient descent - in other words, to move the expectation over the finite sample gradient approximation outside of the function evaluation - as opposed to optimizing the function value after the true gradient step.
+By optimizing for worst-case performance, the formulation in \eqref{top-relaxed} encourages a solution $w^\ast$ that performs similarly across all of the observed tasks.
+Instead of disregarding performance on some tasks, any algorithm that solves \eqref{top-relaxed} must try to perform reasonably well on all of them.
+Indeed, as observed in \citep{duchi2016statistics}, the min-max formulation implicitly regularizes the variance of the losses.
+This naturally makes the solution robust to distributional shifts between meta-training and meta-testing, and we provably show its ability to generalize to new tasks in Section \ref{sec:generalization}.